 - Other offerings: Debate, chess, recreation (ping-pong and pool), cooking, Recycle-a-bicycle, leadership clubs, mentoring, college and career preparation, and field trips.

-- The Children’s Aid Society is a founding member of Boys & Girls Clubs of America (BGCA), and virtually every Children’s Aid site operates as a Boys & Girls Club.
+- Children’s Aid is a founding member of Boys & Girls Clubs of America (BGCA), and virtually every Children’s Aid site operates as a Boys & Girls Club.
 Many of the programs, clubs, and classes offered at Children’s Aid Society community schools use BGCA curricula, such as SMART Moves, Goals to Graduation, PASOS and Project Learn.

 - Parent/Family Engagement.
 Children’s Aid Society community schools provide an extensive range of programs and services for parents and other family members.

 - These include adult education classes, cultural events, immigration assistance, and programs to help parents support their children’s education.

 - Families can also access a wide array of support services, such as signing up for benefits (health insurance, Earned Income Tax Credit) and receiving financial assistance through Children’s Aid’s participation in The New York Times Neediest fund drive.

 - Most Children’s Aid community schools have worked with their school partners to designate a physical space in the building for a Family Resource Center, described by Hersilia Mendez, former director of marketing and external affairs for the Children’s Aid National Center for Community Schools as a magnetic, welcoming space with an open-door policy.
 It is staffed by the parent coordinator and available year-round all day and through the evening for parent interaction, training and services.10